 For each peripheral networking device, a corresponding interface has to be present in the kernel.
-For example, Ethernet interfaces in Linux are called by such names as eth0 and eth1; PPP (discussed in Chapter 8) interfaces are named ppp0 and ppp1; and FDDI interfaces are given names like fddi0 and fddi1.
+For example, Ethernet interfaces in Linux are called by such names as eth0 and eth1; PPP (discussed in Chapter 8, The Point-to-Point Protocol) interfaces are named ppp0 and ppp1; and FDDI interfaces are given names like fddi0 and fddi1.
 These interface names are used for configuration purposes when you want to specify a particular physical device in a configuration command, and they have no meaning beyond this use.